Last updated on November 21, 2022

 One of the most asked questions from MTG Arena players is, “When will more sets be available to play on Explorer?”
 There’s a bunch of MTG blocks that haven’t been released on the digital platform like Theros, Khans of Tarkir, and Shadows over Innistrad.

-Shadows over Innistrad Remastered has been announced for mid-2023, and that’s all we know for now.
+Shadows over Innistrad Remastered is already almost here.
 Let’s have a look at that block to see what to expect for its Arena remaster!

 Shadows over Innistrad Remastered Basic Information